LdesignMedia/moodle-mod_openwebinar/README.md

 Author: Luuk Verhoeven, [MoodleFreak.com](http://www.moodlefreak.com/)

-Requires at least: Moodle 2.6+
+Min. required: Moodle 2.6+

 Description
 ====================
-MoodleFreak Openwebinar provides the functionality to give a live stream and chat in moodle.
-You can schedule a meeting and give your live openwebinar.
+MoodleFreak Openwebinar provides the function of live streaming and chatting in Moodle.
+You are able to schedule a meeting and give a live openwebinar.
 There is one public chat room.
-Most preference of the features can be globally set in settings.
-Settings can be overridden on instance level to be extra customisable.
+Most preference of the features can be generally set in settings.
+Settings can be overridden on instance level to be more customizable.

-Everything we are using is open source no need for Flash media server, Adobe Connect, Gotomeeting or other paid services.
-You can setup this in your own environment see the how to on moodlefreak here.
+Everything we are using is open source.
+There is no need for Flash media server, Adobe Connect, Gotomeeting or other paid services.
+You can set this up in your own environment.
+For more information on Moodlefreak click here.

 List of features
 ====================